Visiting the Norman Lindsay Gallery in the Blue Mountains became my dream ever since I saw the classic movie Sirens.

 Norman Lindsay – The Artist and Writer

-For some unholy reason, Redheap remained on the prohibited list in Australia until 1958, even though it was readily available in other countries.
+The novel Redheap remained on the prohibited list in Australia until 1958, even though it was readily available in other countries.

 The Crucified Venus

-It was severely frowned upon by the Church and other wowsers as he called them.
+It was severely frowned upon by the Church and other Wowsers, as he called them.

-Wowsers is a slang term, which referred to people whose sense of morality drives them to deprive others of their sinful pleasures.
+Wowsers is a slang term that refers to people whose sense of morality drives them to deprive others of their sinful pleasures.

-This illustration of a Crucified Venus actually stemmed from Norman Lindsay’s belief that Christianity was a repressive force.
+This illustration of a Crucified Venus stemmed from Norman Lindsay’s belief that Christianity was a repressive force.

-Wowsers hoped that Lindsay would voluntarily remove the drawing from a Society of Artists’ exhibition in Melbourne, but that was never going to happen.
+Wowsers hoped that Norman Lindsay would voluntarily remove the drawing from a Society of Artists’ exhibition in Melbourne, but that was never going to happen.